anudeepchintha/Blood-Donation-Management-System/README.md

 # Blood-Donation-Management-System
-Website that stores the details of Blood Donars
+Website that stores the details of Blood Donars.